hunterdyar/IMMGuidebook/content/docs/unity/3d-models/lighting-in-unity.md

 ---
-title: Lighting In Unity Overview
+title: A Quick Overview of Lighting in Unity
 ---
 # An Overview of Lighting In Unity
 ## Realtime vs. Baked